akashkthkr/CSE-576-Fall22-NLP-Dev-engers/README.md

 The BERT Large Uncased model is an upgrade of the Bert base uncased model.
 It is a sophisticated, bidirectional transformer that has been trained on an even larger corpus of uncased text.
 It is aimed to capture more complicated word-sentence interactions in natural language processing tasks.
 It is trained on a variety of tasks and datasets, resulting in a model that is more powerful and robust than its predecessor.

+## Experimentation

+### GPT-3
+Because GPT-3 is a generative model, a prompt must be used to coerce it into performing classification.
+For the purpose of our experiment, we used the following prompt:

+Given a set of premises and a hypothesis, label the hypothesis as True, False, or Undefined.
+- Premises: {PREMISES}
+- Hypothesis: {HYPOTHESIS}
+- Label:

+Above, “{PREMISES}” and “{HYPOTHESIS}” is replaced by a given data point’s list of premises and its hypothesis respectively.
+The space after “Label:” is left blank because this is where GPT-3 is expected to fill in its prediction.

+For this experiment, we used the entirety of our dataset in order to ensure that the evaluation covered a wide variety of examples.
+This is opposed to the BERT experiments where much of the data needs to be split into training and testing datasets.

+In order to automate this testing process, we wrote a python script that iterates through the dataset and uses the OPENAI python library to call GPT-3 using the prompt specified above for each data point.
+After receiving a response for a given data point, any whitespace is stripped from the output and it is compared to the ground truth label.
+We anticipated that GPT-3 may generate unexpected labels and that we would need to have an “other” category for these, but GPT-3 stuck to the prompt and only used True, False, and Undetermined.

+We also included a couple of parameters in our call to GPT-3.
+The first of these was a temperature of 0, specifying no randomness.
+This is good because we don’t need any creativity or variety for this task, we just need to receive the best fit.
+It also should help to make the results reproducible.
+The other parameter we included was max_tokens of 7.
+While “True”, “False”, and “Undetermined” are single tokens, it is helpful to ensure that GPT-3 can add some whitespace tokens without ruining the results.

+### BERT
+For our BERT experiments, we split our data into testing and training datasets.
+We used the training dataset to finetune a pre-trained BERT for Sequence Classification models from Huggingface.
+After training each model, we evaluated each model against the training dataset.

+To establish a baseline for our experiment we trained BERT Base Uncased once with 4 epochs and once with 8 epochs.

+Adjusted Attention Heads
+We also trained and tested BERT Base Uncased and BERT Large Uncased with adjusted numbers of attention heads.
+We trained and tested BERT Base Uncased once with 24 attention heads and once with 48 attention heads (as compared to the usual 12).
+We trained and tested BERT Large Uncased once with 24 attention heads.

+We then compared the results of our baseline and adjusted models to evaluate their performance.

+## Results and Analysis

+## GPT3
+From our results, we can see GPT3 is relatively good at classifying True hypotheses.
+A precision of 88.661% means that a value classified as True has an 88.661% of actually being True, which could prove useful in many scenarios.
+Its F1 score, however, is a bit lower at 79.64%

+When it comes to False hypotheses, GPT3 is not nearly as reliable.
+A precision of 56.127% means that a value classified as True has only a 56.127% of actually being False, which is not very useful.
+While its recall is a bit higher at 77.278% its F1 score is still quite low at 65.03%.

+Our results show that GPT3 is very bad with Undetermined hypotheses.
+For the Undetermined hypotheses, precision, recall, and F1 score are all less than 20%.

+Overall, GPT3 is situationally useful for this task but is not very reliable.
+If you only care about labeling True samples as True and a 12% error rate is acceptable GPT3 could be used for this task.
+Performance with False and Undetermined hypotheses, however, is not reliable enough to be useful

+The difficulty in predicting Undetermined may be because the word “Undetermined” is much less common than “True” or “False” in GPT-3’s training dataset.
+It is likely that there is some number of True or False questions in GPT-3’s training dataset.
+These are very unlikely to contain Undetermined as an answer.
+Between True or False questions and Undetermined generally being less used, GPT3 may have a less complete “understanding” of its meaning

+### BERT

+BERT
+The BERT base model has shown good results, with an overall accuracy of 76%, with good precision for the True and False hypotheses (77.04% and 71.81%, respectively).
+However, the precision for Undetermined hypotheses was 100%, but the recall was only 3.17%, indicating that the model was only able to return a few correct results.
+The F1 scores for True and False hypotheses were 84.86% and 62.29%, respectively, while the F1 score for Undetermined was 6.15%.

+By increasing the number of epochs to 8, the BERT model was able to improve its performance.
+However, increasing the number of attention heads to 24 or 48 reduced the overall accuracy.

+The BERT large model was able to achieve an overall accuracy of 80.16%, which is an improvement over the base model.
+It had good precision rates for True (84.32%), False (68.38%), and Undetermined (71.64%) hypotheses.
+The F1 scores for True, False, and Undetermined hypotheses were 87.58%, 61.38%, and 67.60%, respectively.

+## Conclusion